-RN 22: Nursing Seminar 2: Pharmacology
+RN 22: Nursing Seminar 2: Pharmacology 2.0 units - 30 hours

-Co-Requisites: RN 23; RN 23L; RN 24; and RN 24L

-This course provides an introduction to the principles of pharmacology, including pharmacokinetics, pharmacodynamics, medication interactions and potential adverse medication reactions.
+Co-Requisites: RN 23; RN 23L; RN 24; and RN 24L This course provides an introduction to the principles of pharmacology, including pharmacokinetics, pharmacodynamics, medication interactions and potential adverse medication reactions.
 Emphasis is placed on drug classifications and nursing care related to the safe administration of medication to patients across the life span.
 A grade of "C" or higher is required to pass this course.